KPF won architectural competition to overhaul tower at 8 Canada Square

 The HSBC tower has 1.8m sq ft of floor space with any refurbishment set to run into hundreds of millions of pounds.

-Earlier this month, Building revealed four firms are understood to have made it onto a cost management framework put together by Canary Wharf Group as part of its plan to overhaul its estate.
+Earlier this month, Building revealed four firms had made it onto a cost management framework put together by Canary Wharf Group as part of its plan to overhaul its estate.

-T&T Alinea, Mace, AtkinsRéalis and Exigere had made the framework, having been whittled down from an initial shortlist of eight.
+T&T Alinea, Mace, AtkinsRéalis and Exigere are all on the framework, with the four having been whittled down from an initial shortlist of eight.

 Canary Wharf is drawing up several frameworks of firms across a range of disciplines to help it come up with ideas and plans as part of a wider overhaul for the entire estate which involves a move away from a focus on offices and broadening the mix of tenants in the wake of post-pandemic working practices and higher borrowing costs.